Curb cuts are regulated in the Town of Newmarket to ensure:

 - It is the applicant's responsibility to submit an application in full.
 Partially completed applications will not be accepted.

-- The applicant must be paid in full prior to any cut being initiated.
+- The application fees must be paid in full prior to any cut being initiated.
+The applicant will be responsible for any extra costs, if applicable (see below for details).

 - Curb cuts will not be permitted within 0.6 metres of the property line.